The Perfect Blouse Cuts to Wear With Saris in Summer

 Sweetheart blouse cut

 Summer is all for stylish wide open cuts to ensure a breezy fashion statement.
-Sweetheart neck is a wonderful option here as it features a broader neck cut so that you are not suffocated with too much of cloth on your décolletage.
+Sweetheart's neck is a wonderful option here as it features a broader neck cut so that you are not suffocated with too much cloth on your décolletage.
 You can sport the style with a covered back or else the deep back style would be perfect for the summer months.
 If you want a dressy look, sew in those gorgeous “latkans” at the back.
 Interestingly, the particular blouse cut is getting increasingly popular among celebrity brides & bridesmaids today.
 So, if you have your bestie’s coming up this season, try out the sweetheart neck blouse for the beautiful drape you have got for the reception party.

 It’s to note here that the sweetheart cut is meant to accentuate the bosom.
 So, the style would be ideal for those on the leaner side or those blessed with the perfect bust.

 Off-shoulder blouse cuts are for those urbane divas who would love to have a bold Western twist to their ethnic style statement.
 Inspired by the cool strapless tops and dresses, the experimental Indian fashion designers have been successfully incorporating this chic style with B-town beauties.
 Remember how a certain actress soared the temperatures with her classy strapless blouse in yet another actress’s wedding?

 The off-shoulder cut would be great for those with amazingly toned bodies.
 These blouses are just the thing to flaunt your shaped arms and collar bones in the perfect panache.